usharma16/ClintonCAT/.github/CONTRIBUTING.md

   ```
 - Open a PR on GitHub and follow the provided PR template.
 - Include a **clear description** of your changes.
+- Every PR should have one, and only one, unique goal.
+- Your PR should make the minimum number of changes that are required to achieve this goal.
+- If you're thinking of contributing a significant new feature and not sure if it's suitable, consider raising an enhancement.

 ## Reporting Issues
 If you find a bug or have a feature request: